Structured vs. Unstructured Pruning: An Exponential Gap: Proof of

-We conclude that with probability at least $p_0 := c_1 c_2 c_3 > 0$, uniformly over all steps, the newly added neuron has a breakpoint falling in a suitable location of an unbroken bin and induces a slope jump of magnitude at least \(\gamma\), which by \Cref{lem:single-breakpoint-breaks-bin} causes that bin to become broken.
-Therefore, we can set $p=p_0$. \begin{restatable}[A single sufficiently steep neuron breaks a bin]{lemma}{singlebreakpointbreaksbin} There exist universal constants $\gamma,c>0$ such that the following holds.
-Let $B=[u,u+\varepsilon]$ be an interval, and let $h:B\to\mathbb{R}$ be a piecewise-linear function with exactly one breakpoint $t_0\in B$.
+\begin{restatable}[A single sufficiently steep neuron breaks a bin]{lemma}{singlebreakpointbreaksbin} There exist universal constants $\gamma,c>0$ such that the following holds.
+Let $B=[u,u+\varepsilon]$ be an interval, and let $h:B\to\mathbb{R}$ be a piecewise-linear function with exactly one breakpoint $t_0\in [u+\eps/4,u+3\eps/4]$.
 Assume that the left and right slopes at $t_0$ satisfy $ |m_+ - m_-| \ge \gamma . $ Then, $B$ is broken for $h$ in the sense of \Cref{def:broken-bin}. \end{restatable} On the other hand, the fraction of broken bins is at most $1/c$.
 Even assuming that cancellation always succeeds when a breakpoint falls inside a broken bin (i.e., the bin becomes unbroken), choosing $c$ in \cref{eq:cap-choice} sufficiently large ensures the existence of a constant $q_0<\min\{1/3, p_0/2\}$ such that, with probability at most $q_0$, uniformly over all steps, a newly added neuron changes a bin from broken to unbroken.
 We can then set $q = q_0$.

 The resulting birth--death process stochastically dominates the capped process in favor of successful approximation, and thus provides an upper bound on the probability that neuron pruning yields a network $g_S$ that $\varepsilon$-approximates the target ReLU.